Doctor of Physical Therapy

 Department Philosophy and Mission

 We believe physical therapy is the application of the science of human movement to help people maintain and enhance their activity level and their participation in social activities.
 We believe physical therapy helps people to live fuller and richer lives.
 The mission of the department is:

-- For faculty, graduates and students to contribute to the profession, community and society, through education, scholarship and practice
+- For faculty, graduates and students to contribute to the profession, community and society, through education, scholarship, service and practice

 Prof. George Fulk

 Prof. George Fulk was the recipient of the New York Physical Therapy Association 2010 Robert Salant Award in the area of clinical research.
 He was honored for his platform presentation titled "Identifying different functional postures in people with stroke using pressure and acceleration data from a shoe based sensor."
 The abstract will be published in Empire State Physical Therapy.